jon-harper/OmniBox/docs/assembly_v2/base.md

 <figure markdown>
   ![illustration][iec2]
   <figcaption>5.
-Insert the a fuse into the fuse holder.
+Insert a fuse into the fuse holder.
 If necessary, remove the fuse that came with the socket.</figcaption>
 </figure>

 <figure markdown>